5 Ways to Understand an Introvert Personality

 Someone remarks about her.
 Someone else says, “She’s such a _____.”
 Fill in the blank.

 Maybe it’s been you.
 You attend an event where you don’t really know anyone.
-Small talk isn’t really your thing.
-You would rather be reading a book or watching Netflix – anything but making idle chit chat with people you barely know.
+Social situations really your thing.
+You would rather have alone time reading a good book or watching Netflix – anything but making idle chit chat with people you barely know.
 You care about people – it’s just tough to get outside yourself and make those early connections.

 Newsletter signup